 4:45-5:45 (Still here learning!)

 Are you a middle school or high school teacher?
 Do you work with middle school or high school teachers?
 Do you know Dave Stuart?
-His blog?
 His “Non-Freaked Out Approach to the Common Core?

 This hour spent with Dave was an hour of pure gold and many, many ideas to consider about both the volume and the quality of literacy activities, reading, writing, speaking, and listening, across the day for students in middle schools and high schools.